 The risk of VZV infection to cause varicella, or the force of infection, is a function of the number of infected people in the population, the average number of contacts per unit of time, and the probability of infection given contact.
-Daily contact data from the UK subset of the POLYMOD dataset were used to characterise the spread of VZV to cause varicella.
-(145) The UK matrix, which includes home, work, school, leisure, transport and other contact rates, was adjusted to align with the age groups specified in our epidemiological model.
+Daily contact data from the UK subset of the POLYMOD dataset were used to characterise the spread of VZV to cause varicella.(147) The UK matrix, which includes home, work, school, leisure, transport and other contact rates, was adjusted to align with the age groups specified in our epidemiological model.
 Additionally, given that the one year old age group is split in our model, a number of further adjustments were made to the contact matrix.
 Assuming a uniform age distribution within the single year of age, the one year old age group were split into 12 to 14 months and 15 to 23 months age groups respectively using the ratio of 1:3.
 The numbers of contacts between these and other age groups were allocated pro-rata.
-It was ensured that the sum of the total number of contacts for the two one year old age subgroups was approximately equal to the total number of contacts for the one year old age group.
+It was ensured that the sum of the total number of contacts for the two one year old age group.
 The contact matrix is provided in Appendix A7.2.